ruidfigueiredo/electron-cgi/README.md

 In Node we can "send" requests (for example "greeting" with "John" as a parameter) and receive a response from the other process.

 The way this communication channel is established is by using the connected process' stdin and stdout streams.
-This approach does not rely on staring up a web server and because of that introduces very little overhead in terms of the requests' round-trip time.
+This approach does not rely on starting up a web server and because of that introduces very little overhead in terms of the requests' round-trip time.